tomdns/blog/index.md

     <div class="card_child">
         <div>
         <a href="articles/tips-build-size.html">Unity Tips - Build Size And Assets Usage</a><br>
-        Quick tip on how to spot what's taking up place in your project.
+        Quick tip on how to spot what's taking up place in your project
         </div>
         <div class="card_date">
         September 2020